Cosmo-Tech/Babylon-End-User-Doc/docs/guides/configuration.md

 ???+ example "First commands"
     --8<-- 'docs/partials/Configuration/FirstCommands.md'

-Now that your ran a few working commands lets try one that require some configuration
+Now that you ran a few working commands, let's try one that requires some configuration.

 ???+ example "Run command without configuration"
     ```bash